-Influencer apologises for spreading ‘reckless’ Rihanna and ASAP Rocky cheating rumour
+Louis Pisano apologises for spreading ‘reckless’ Rihanna and ASAP Rocky rumour

 Fashion writer Louis Pisano has issued an apology after tweeting that Rihanna and ASAP Rocky had broken up because of infidelity.

-The social media influencer alleged that the couple “split” after ASAP was “caught cheating” on Rihanna with shoe designer Amina Muaddi.
+The social media influencer, who uses they/them pronouns alleged that the couple “split” after ASAP was “caught cheating” on Rihanna with shoe designer Amina Muaddi.

 “Last night I made a dumb decision to tweet some information I had received,” Pisano tweeted on 15 April.
 “I’m not going to talk about sources, blame others for a discussion that was started, etc because at the end of the day I made the decision to draft that tweet, press send and put that out with my name on it.”

-“I’d like to formally apologise to all parties I involved with my actions and for my reckless tweets,” he said.
+“I’d like to formally apologise to all parties I involved with my actions and for my reckless tweets,” they said.

 On Thursday 14 April, rumours circulated that Rocky and Rihanna had broken up after Pisano wrote in a since-deleted tweet: “Rihanna broke up with [ASAP] after she caught him cheating with shoe designer Amina Muaddi.

-“Amina was responsible for designing Fenty’s footwear offering and Rihanna is often seen in custom shoes from her own label,” he said.
+“Amina was responsible for designing Fenty’s footwear offering and Rihanna is often seen in custom shoes from her own label,” they said.

 The unverified claims sent shockwaves throughout social media, as the couple - who are expecting their first child together - began trending on Twitter as fans reacted to the report.
 However, Muaddi denied the cheating rumours on Friday in a statement posted to her Instagram story.